manuelkoso/machine-sheduling/README.md

 ## Setup and Execution

-In order to install all the dependencies run:
+In order to install all the dependencies, run:

 ```commandline
 pip install -r requirements.txt